Content

 “I’ve also become much more mindful of my nutrition — especially when it comes to protein intake — and I think that’s played a huge role in how I feel physically and mentally.
 I don’t feel the cravings I once did and am consistently fuller.

-You can probably guess the main difference between getting weight loss medication and care online versus in person — not having to interact with a healthcare provider IRL.
+You can probably guess the main difference between getting weight loss medication and care online versus in person — not having to interact with a healthcare provider in a traditional brick-and-mortar setting.

 When you reach out to a medical provider in person, you have to schedule an in-person appointment, travel to the doctor’s office, and hang out in the waiting room until they call your name.